|

 that His power is made perfect in our weaknesses.

-Our own strengths often get in the way of doing God's work.
+Our own strength often gets in the way of doing God's work.

 We get proud of who we are and what we can do, and that does not